From 0 to 1 Utilizing Guance to Build Observability for Springcloud Services¶

 }

-- Modify the nginx inputs in Datakit
+- Modify nginx's inputs in Datakit

 [[inputs.nginx]]

-url = "http://localhost/nginx_status"
+url = http://localhost/nginx_status

 [inputs.nginx.log]

-files = ["/var/log/nginx/access.log", "/var/log/nginx/error.log"]
+files = ["/var/log/nginx/access.log","/var/log/nginx /error.log"]

 $ service datakit restart

-Verify data: curl 127.0.0.1/nginx_status
+Verify the data: curl 127.0.0.1/nginx_status

 $ mysql -uroot -p